 - Pu’u Ola’i Beach

 - McGregor Point Lookout

 - Visitor Center for the Hawaiian Islands Humpback Whale National Marine Sanctuary

 The Best Places for Whale Watching on Maui from the Sea

 The best options for taking fantastic whale-watching tours on Maui are Lahaina Harbor, Ma’alaea Harbor, Ka’anapali Beach, and Kihei.
 Our favorite place is Lahaina Harbor, as the town is genuinely charming, and you can wander for hours there.
 Taking a whale-watching trip is a once-in-a-lifetime opportunity to see whales up close in their natural habitat.
-It’s worth money!
-You will admire humpback whales’ aerobatics, breaches, tail slaps, spy, and much more.
+It’s worth the money!
+You will admire humpback whales’ aerobatics, breaches, tail slaps, spying, and much more.
 Moreover, they are not very expensive tours.
 Prices vary depending on the type of whale-watching tour, duration, and additional activities.
-Usually, it is in the range of $50 to $150 per person.
-Below we describe the types of whale watching tours on Maui.
+Usually, it is in the range of $40 to $150 per person.
+Below we describe the types of whale-watching tours on Maui.
 We loved the whale-watching tour from the charming port of Lahaina.
 Below you can enter your trip dates and number of participants to check the availability of this fabulous Maui whale-watching tour.